amanelis/yolofile/README.md

 ![cardinal](yolo.jpg)

 ## Setup
-Were going to use Makefile to ironically setup Yolofile, one last hoora.
+Were going to use Make to ironically setup Yolofile, one last hoora.
 The two below commands *should* install Yolofile into your filesystem.

 	$> make build
 	$> cp bin/yolo /usr/local/bin